Azure/AML-Kubernetes/docs/how-does-this-work.md

-## How does AML work with Azure Kubernetes Service(AKS) and Azure Arc for Kubernetes?
+## How does AML work with Azure Kubernetes Service (AKS) and Azure Arc for Kubernetes?

 ### What is the AML agent ?

    The Azure ML agent is a set of Kubernetes pods consisting of Kubernetes Operators, CRD's, pods, init jobs etc that can be deployed on an OSS Kubernetes cluster.
-Attaching a Kubernetes cluster(with the AML agent) to an [Azure ML workspace](https://docs.microsoft.com/azure/machine-learning/concept-workspace) allows the AML control plane to be able to talk to this Kubernetes cluster and deploy Azure ML workloads on this cluster.
+Attaching a Kubernetes cluster (with the AML agent) to an [Azure ML workspace](https://docs.microsoft.com/azure/machine-learning/concept-workspace) allows the AML control plane to talk to this Kubernetes cluster and deploy Azure ML workloads on this cluster.

 ### How does the integration with Azure Kubernetes Service work?